captionpoint/captionpoint-plays/THE-LUCKIEST.md

 ---
 everything wasn’t a disaster
 ---
-and so they were cold.
----
-They were all so cold.
----
 ## PETER:
 What’s wrong?
 ---
+template: overlap
 ## LISSETTE:
-Please don’t.
----
+See, You’re getting worried and I need you

 ## PETER:
-What’s wrong?
----
-## LISSETTE:
-You’re getting worried and I need
----
-you right now to not be worried.
----
-## PETER:
 WHAT’S FUCKING WRONG?
 ---
 ## LISSETTE:
-Peter I am this close
+Peter I am this close to 100 percent freaking out
 ---
-to 100 percent freaking out
----
 and so I need you to not freak out
 ---
-because I need
+because I need today
 ---
-today I need.
+I need you to act like there's nothing wrong.
 ---
-Today I need you to tell me
----
-that it’s all gonna be OK.
----
-Lie to me if you have to.
----
-But today I need you to act
----
-like there’s nothing wrong
----
 with anything I’m about to tell you.
 ---
 If I see your face freak out
 ---
 I’m gonna full on fall apart.
 ---
-Because.
----
-There is so much epically wrong
----
-with what I’m about to tell you OK?
----
-But if you shrug and say it’s fine.
+But if you shrug and say
----
-It’s fine
----
-it’s a bump in the road
----
-it’s an obstacle but
 ---
 it’s not as bad as you think it is.
 ---